kamalesh889/Concurrent_Process/README.md

 For now i have only thougth of this way of writing this producer part .

 Both the producer and consumer part are working concurrently without depending on each other .
-You can check this by assing time.sleep .
+You can check this by adding time.sleep .